Reynolds Consumer Products (NASDAQ:REYN) versus Pactiv Evergreen (NASDAQ:PTVE) Head to Head Review

 |2.89

-Reynolds Consumer Products presently has a consensus target price of $36.18, indicating a potential upside of 23.19%.
-Pactiv Evergreen has a consensus target price of $17.36, indicating a potential upside of 16.88%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher possible upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Pactiv Evergreen currently has a consensus target price of $17.36, suggesting a potential upside of 15.79%.
+Reynolds Consumer Products has a consensus target price of $36.18, suggesting a potential upside of 20.69%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, analysts clearly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 |Gross Revenue